Caleb Serong: 2024

 In Round 1 of the 2024 AFL season, Serong broke the Fremantle Football Club record for most disposals in a single game, recording a season-high 46 disposals against the at Optus Stadium.
 He achieved the feat despite being tagged in the second half of the game by Lions player Deven Robertson.
 He was again one of Fremantle's best players the next round against at Marvel Stadium, collecting a game-high 35 disposals and eight clearances.
 In Round 8, Serong recorded 37 disposals and a club-record 17 clearances during Fremantle's 24-point win over the at Optus Stadium.

 Serong won his third Glendinning–Allan Medal for best on ground in Western Derby 59, collecting 32 disposals, 10 clearances and kicking a goal.
 He played his 100th game the next week against the Essendon Bombers at the MCG, and broke the league record for most consecutive games with 20 or more disposals during the match, with 71 consecutive games; the record was previously held by Jack Macrae at 70 games.
 Following the 2024 AFL season, Serong was selected once again for a spot in the All-Australian team and won his second Doig Medal, joining fellow Fremantle greats Peter Bell, Matthew Pavlich and Nat Fyfe as back-to-back winners of the Fremantle best and fairest award.
 He also broke the club record for most clearances in a season, with 175.

 2025

 In Round 3 of the 2025 AFL season, Serong won his fourth Glendinning-Allan Medal for best on ground in Western Derby 60, equaling the record also held by Fremantle great Paul Hasleby.
 Following the 2025 AFL season, Serong won the Doig Medal for the third year in a row, becoming just the second player in Fremantle's history to win three consecutive best and fairest awards, with the other being Matthew Pavlich.
 He also received his third All-Australian selection in as many years, named on the interchange bench of the 2025 All-Australian team.

+2026

+In February, Serong signed a seven-year contract extension, keeping him at Fremantle until at least 2034.
+He was also picked to play for Victoria in the revised State of Origin match against Western Australia.
+Following the home-and-away season, Serong played his 150th game in a preliminary final against at the SCG, spending parts of it matched up on his younger brother, Jai.